mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/command-reference/index.md

     --replace          Replace the existing configuration in whole.
 Otherwise, the existing configuration and options are merged.
     ```

-35. Force complete a specific step in the provided phase
+35. Force-complete a specific step in the provided phase

     ```shell
     dcos nifi update force-complete <phase> <step>